Amy Brenneman

 Amy Frederica Brenneman (born June 22, 1964) is an American actress and producer.
 She worked extensively in television, coming to prominence as Detective Janice Licalsi in the ABC police drama series NYPD Blue (1993–1994).
 Brenneman next co-created and starred as Judge Amy Gray in the CBS drama series Judging Amy (1999–2005).
 She received five Primetime Emmy Award nominations for these roles.

 In subsequent years, Brenneman has had starring roles as Violet Turner in the Shonda Rhimes medical drama series Private Practice (2007–2013), and as Laurie Garvey on the HBO drama series The Leftovers (2014–2017).
 She is also known for her recurring role as Faye Moskowitz on Frasier and has starred in various films, including Heat (1995), Fear (1996), Daylight (1996), Things You Can Tell Just by Looking at Her (2000), Nine Lives (2005), and The Jane Austen Book Club (2007).

-Early life
+Early life and education

-Brenneman was born in New London, Connecticut, to Frederica Joanne (née Shoenfield), a judge of the Connecticut State Superior Court, and Russell Langdon Brenneman Jr., an environmental lawyer.
+Brenneman was born on June 22, 1964, in New London, Connecticut, to Frederica Joanne (née Shoenfield), a judge of the Connecticut State Superior Court, and Russell Langdon Brenneman Jr., an environmental lawyer.
 Her aunt was Cold War-era journalist Beryl D. Hines.
 Her mother was Jewish, and joined a Congregationalist church as an adult.
 Her father, who was of English, Irish, and Swiss descent, was from a Protestant background.

 Brenneman was raised in Glastonbury, Connecticut, where she participated in theatre as a teenager, both in school at Glastonbury High School and with a local theater group.
 She graduated from Harvard University, where she majored in comparative religion, in 1987.
 While at Harvard, she co-founded Cornerstone Theatre Company, with which she traveled for several years after graduation.